Unsupervised Semantic Segmentation with Self-supervised Object-centric Representations: Self-supervised Semantic Segmentation

 \subsection{Initial Discovery of Object Categories}

-While unsupervised decomposition of complex, multi-object scenes into regions that correspond to the present objects categories is hard and largely ill-defined, it is unnecessary to correctly decompose all images of a dataset to kickstart unsupervised object discovery.
+Unsupervised decomposition of complex, multi-object scenes into regions that correspond to the present objects categories is hard and largely ill-defined as it is possible to decompose scene with different levels of granularity obtaining several valid decompositions for the same scene (e.g., a person could be considered as one object or additionally decomposed to body parts).
+However, it is unnecessary to correctly decompose all images of a dataset to kickstart unsupervised object discovery.
 In this paper, we show that it is sufficient to exploit simple images in a dataset in order to discover \textit{some} objects and their categories.
 This works particularly well due to intrinsic properties of natural images and photos made by humans.
-One of such properties is that the most salient region of the image often corresponds to a single distinct object.
+One such property is that the most salient region of the image often corresponds to a single distinct object.